347-600-5222

 Southern Italy: Simplicity and Freshness

-• Cornetti with fruit jam (especially apricot and cherry).
+• Cornetti with fruit jam.

 • Fresh orange juice, particularly in Sicily and Calabria.

-• Bread with local jams or honey.
+• Bread with local organic jams.

-• Espresso as the dominant drink, rarely cappuccino after early morning.
+• Espresso as the dominant drink.

 Islands (Sicily, Sardinia): Local Touches and Pastries